NKrit/RepUnitTyping/README.md

 ```
 ## Input:
     Fastq file or pair-end fastq files
-    Fasta file of a complete genomic sequence or assembled contigs of an Mtb isolate
+    Fasta file of a complete genomic sequence or assembled contigs

 ## Output:
     Output file specified: predicted number of repeat units in VNTR loci